Botany: Plants, climate and environmental change

-Plant responses to climate and other environmental changes can inform our understanding of how these changes affect ecosystem function and productivity.
+Plant responses to climate and other environmental changes can inform one's understanding of how these changes affect ecosystem function and productivity.
 For example, plant phenology can be a useful proxy for temperature in historical climatology, and the biological impact of climate change and global warming.
 Palynology, the analysis of fossil pollen deposits in sediments from thousands or millions of years ago allows the reconstruction of past climates.
 Estimates of atmospheric CO_{2} concentrations since the Palaeozoic have been obtained from stomatal densities and the leaf shapes and sizes of ancient land plants.
 Ozone depletion can expose plants to higher levels of ultraviolet radiation-B (UV-B), resulting in lower growth rates.
 Moreover, information from studies of community ecology, plant systematics, and taxonomy is essential to understanding vegetation change, habitat destruction and species extinction.

 Genetics

 Inheritance in plants follows the same fundamental principles of genetics as in other multicellular organisms.
 Gregor Mendel discovered the genetic laws of inheritance by studying inherited traits such as shape in Pisum sativum (peas).
 What Mendel learned from studying plants has had far-reaching benefits outside of botany.
 Similarly, "jumping genes" were discovered by Barbara McClintock while she was studying maize.
 Nevertheless, there are some distinctive genetic differences between plants and other organisms.

 Species boundaries in plants may be weaker than in animals, and cross species hybrids are often possible.
 A familiar example is peppermint, Mentha × piperita, a sterile hybrid between Mentha aquatica and spearmint, Mentha spicata.
 The many cultivated varieties of wheat are the result of multiple inter- and intra-specific crosses between wild species and their hybrids.
 Angiosperms with monoecious flowers often have self-incompatibility mechanisms that operate between the pollen and stigma so that the pollen either fails to reach the stigma or fails to germinate and produce male gametes.
 This is one of several methods used by plants to promote outcrossing.
 In many land plants the male and female gametes are produced by separate individuals.
 These species are said to be dioecious when referring to vascular plant sporophytes and dioicous when referring to bryophyte gametophytes.

+Charles Darwin in his 1878 book The Effects of Cross and Self-Fertilization in the Vegetable Kingdom at the start of chapter XII noted "The first and most important of the conclusions which may be drawn from the observations given in this volume, is that generally cross-fertilisation is beneficial and self-fertilisation often injurious, at least with the plants on which I experimented."
+An important adaptive benefit of outcrossing is that it allows the masking of deleterious mutations in the genome of progeny.
+This beneficial effect is also known as hybrid vigour or heterosis.
+Once outcrossing is established, subsequent switching to inbreeding becomes disadvantageous since it allows expression of the previously masked deleterious recessive mutations, commonly referred to as inbreeding depression.